Serpenseth/TigerWallet/README.md

 ~~No in-app swap~~

 # Requirements for running TigerWallet
-TigerWallet requires `python3.11` or higher.
+TigerWallet requires `python3.11`
+The highest version that I have tested is `python3.12`

+The latest version has not been tested, and may not work

+If you have issues, download `python3.11`

 Windows users can get `python3.11` from the official [python website](https://www.python.org/downloads/windows/)